Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ## Firearm Proficiency

-In Antares, firearms are rare, relying on *Cordite*, a substance rendered inert near creatures attuned to the Weave—a trait of all Antares races except **Londoners**.
-Using firearms requires suppressing one's connection to the Weave, a skill few pursue as traditional ranged weapons are more practical.
+In the *Crown & Misery* setting, firearms are rare weapons powered by *Cordite*, a volatile substance rendered inert near creatures attuned to the Weave.
+This unique interaction makes firearms largely ineffective for most Antares races, except **Londoners**, who are not inherently tied to the Weave.

-Firearms require a unique proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
-Most classes lack this Proficiency unless granted by a specific background, racial feature, or similar trait.
-They are also excluded from mechanics involving Cold weapons.
+Firearms require a special proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
+They are unaffected by mechanics that apply to Cold weapons, such as certain enchantments or abilities.

-While most creatures understand the basic operation of firearms—*pull the trigger, it fires*—those attuned to the Weave, especially spellcasters users, struggle to wield them effectively.
-Non-magical individuals are better suited to mastering these weapons.
+Most classes lack Firearm proficiency unless specifically granted by a background, racial feature, or other exceptional trait.
+While the basic operation of firearms—*pull the trigger, it fires*—is widely understood, wielding them effectively requires suppressing one’s connection to the Weave, making them particularly challenging for magic users.
+Non-magical individuals are more adept at mastering these weapons.

-### Using Firearms

-When a character without Firearm proficiency attempts to make an attack using Firearms, a penalty applies.
-This penalty reflects their reliance on magic and is determined by their spellcaster type:

-:material-circle-slice-8: ***Full Casters*** (e.g., Wizard, Druid, Cleric, Sorcerer)
-Characters with spell slots up to level 9 suffer a penalty equal to their class level.
-For example, A level 12 Wizard attempting the check has a -12 penalty, making it exceptionally difficult to succeed.

-:material-circle-slice-4: ***Half Casters*** (e.g., Artificer, Magus, Paladin, Ranger)
-Characters with spell slots up to level 5 suffer a penalty equal to half their class level (rounded up).
-For example, A level 10 Paladin would have a -5 penalty (10 × 1/2 = 5).

-:material-circle-slice-3: ***One-Third Casters*** (e.g., Rogue (Arcane Trickster), Fighter (Eldritch Knight))
-Characters with spell slots up to level 4 suffer a penalty equal to 1/3 of their class level (rounded up).
-For example, A level 9 Arcane Trickster would have a -3 penalty (9 × 1/3 = 3).

-:material-circle-outline: ***Warlocks*** & ***Non-Casters*** (e.g., Fighter, Barbarian, Rogue)
-These classes face no penalty when using Firearms with no proficiency.
+### Lack of Proficiency

+If a character isn’t proficient with firearms, their ability to use them is hindered by their magical connection to the Weave.
+This restriction affects mechanics associated with firearms with the following rules below.
+These rules is obviously ignored whenever a character gain Proficiency with Firearms.

+#### Attack Rolls

+When making an attack roll with a Firearm without proficiency, the roll is reduced by twice a number equal to the highest spell slot level the character can expend or use.

+For example, a Wizard who can use a level 5 spell slot at its respective level will have -10 to their attack roll using Firearms.
+If the Wizard gain a level which allows it to use a level 6 spell slots, this penalty increases to -12.

+#### Mastery Properties

+Creature that lacks proficiency with Firearms can't use its Mastery property, regardless if it has a class feature that allows it.

 [Push]: mastery.md#push
 [Slow]: mastery.md#slow